 The rich history and value of this house are reflected not only in its architectural design but also in the high-profile past owners.
 The house was conceived by the renowned local architect, William E. Minue, in 1907 for James F. McMurray.
 Minue’s remarkable architectural contribution to Fredericton is well recognized with his designs of prominent local landmarks like the Hartt Boot and Shoe Factory in 1898 and the St. Mary’s Departmental Store in 1904.
 The Queen Anne Revival house on Waterloo Row is a prime testament to Minue’s architectural brilliance, making its mark among an array of public buildings and private homes he designed.

-James F. McMurray, the original owner of this house, operated two successful business ventures in the city.
-The proprietor of his own photography studio, McMurray partnered with George Burkhardt shortly after its establishment in 1878.
-Photographs taken by McMurray & Burkhardt were among the items contained in the time capsule ensconced in the portico of the newly constructed Legislative Building in 1880.
-McMurray’s stationery store, known as McMurray & Co., became his principal business interest which remained in operation for nearly half a century.
+James F. McMurray, the first owner of this house, was a successful entrepreneur in the city.
+He ran a photography studio of his own and collaborated with George Burkhardt shortly after the studio’s inception in 1878.
+McMurray & Burkhardt’s photography work was esteemed enough to be included in the time capsule placed within the portico of the newly constructed Legislative Building in 1880.
+Alongside this, McMurray owned a stationery store, McMurray & Co., which flourished as his main business venture for about fifty years.